melorca/ipython-on-bluemix/README.md

 # License

-Copyright (c) 2014 IBM Corporation under the MIT license See License.txt for details
+Copyright (c) 2014 IBM Corporation under the MIT license.
+See License.txt for details.